Particular/docs.particular.net/servicepulse/usage-config.md

 #### Settings

-The follow settings are available to setup a connection to SqlServer:

-- LicenseComponent/SqlServer/ConnectionString
-- LicenseComponent/SqlServer/AdditionalCatalogs

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the SQL Server-specific settings.
+Refer to the [Usage Reporting when using the SqlServer transport](/servicecontrol/creating-config-file.md#usage-reporting-when-using-the-sqlserver-transport) section of the ServiceControl config file for an explanation of the SQL Server-specific settings.

 #### Minimum Permissions